ddsky/unibox/README.md

 ## How it Looks Like

-Example on the [best recipe search engine spoonacular.com](http://spoonacular.com).
+Example on the [meal planner site](https://spoonacular.com/meal-planner) spoonacular.
 Here you can see the instant visual feedback (images showing how you understood the query) within the search suggest.

 ![](https://github.com/ddsky/unibox/blob/master/img/unibox-on-spoonacular.png?raw=true "unibox on spoonacular")

 Example on the [semantic product search engine semknox.com](http://semknox.com) (not public).
 Here, the instant visual feedback is shown prominently above the query.

 ![](https://github.com/ddsky/unibox/blob/master/img/unibox-on-semfox.png?raw=true "unibox on semfox")

+Also unibox is now used by [site search](http://sitesearch360.com) provider Site Search 360.

 ## Installation